Impact on the Environment and Warnings

 To mount a USB drive:

-- Insert the USB drive into the SecurePlatform or Gaia machine.
+- Insert the USB drive into the Gaia machine.

-This will show the device and partition ID that was assigned to the USB device.
+This output shows the device and partition ID that was assigned to the USB device.

-From the output above we can see that it found the device and labeled it as device
+From the output above, we can see that it found the device and labeled it as device

-Note: name of storage device may vary, it depends on internal library and device type.
+Note: The name of the storage device may vary, it depends on the internal library and the device type.

-In the example above, we can see that the one file that exists on that USB device is Check_Point_NGX_R65_HFA_60.linux.tgz and that the procedure worked correctly.
-At this point you are free to copy files to and from that device.
+In the example above, we can see the files that exist on that USB device, such as Check_Point_file.txt, and that the procedure worked correctly.

 Unmounting a USB drive